Nov 10, 2024

 Despite its name, the Australian Shepherd hails from the USA, not Australian.
 According to the lore, this breed descends from herding dogs that traveled from New Zealand to the US with Merino sheep herds.
 Some believe that the Australian Shepherd's ancestors go even further back to the Basque region of Europe!
 It's easy to see why others think Aussies came from a collie mix, especially when you're talking about a fluffier dog.

-Regardless of the breed's origins, Australian Shepherds have quickly become a popular breed in the United States—17th according to the AKC—and across the world!
-That's impressive when you consider Aussies have only been recognized by the AKC relatively recently (1993).
+Regardless of the breed's origins, Australian Shepherds have quickly become a popular breed in the United States—15th most popular according to the AKC—and across the world!
+That's impressive when you consider Aussies have only been recognized by the AKC relatively recently.

 Aussies might be the perfect breed with its medium size and coat.
 They measure 20 (female) to 22 (male) inches tall and have a weight range between 40 and 65.